-Participation in the Assessment Program Dordt University has a comprehensive assessment program to evaluate student learning.
+Participation in the Assessment Program - Dordt University has a comprehensive assessment program to evaluate student learning.
 Assessment activities are an important part of the total educational program.
 They are scheduled into the academic calendar and embedded in academic programs.
 The various facets of assessment involve academic skills, programs, and majors, and the educational goals of the Core Program.
 Dordt University and its faculty are dedicated to evaluating the quality and effectiveness of all facets of its educational program.
 The purpose of assessment is to help make improvements in curriculum, student learning, and teaching.
+Students will be required to participate in assessment activities.